SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

   * gplots
   * ggplot2

-The TEPIC examples in the tutorial also require the mouse reference genome that was previously downloaded in the HINT setup.
+The TEPIC examples in the tutorial also require the mouse reference genome that was downloaded during the HINT setup.

 **Installation**